 - Onions, such as thinly sliced red onions or green onions

 - Sliced red or yellow cherry or grape tomatoes

 - Cheeses such as shredded Parmesan, crumbled feta, fresh mozzarella, goat cheese (chevre), or blue cheese

 - Torn salad greens such as spinach or arugula (stir greens into the salad after the chilling in step 4, just before serving).

 Gently toss the orzo and salad ingredients with your favorite purchased vinaigrette (or make your own vinaigrette dressing).

 4. Chill and Serve

-Like rice and other pastas, orzo makes a hearty addition to soups and works especially well in broth-base (as opposed to cream-base) soups.
-Add about 1/2 cup dried orzo for each 6 cups broth or other liquid in the soup.
-Add the orzo 10 minutes before the end of cooking time, and cook until the orzo is tender.
+Like rice and other pastas, orzo makes a filling addition to soups and works especially well in broth-based soups.
+Stir in ½ cup dried orzo for every 6 cups broth or other liquid in the soup.
+Add the orzo about 10 minutes before the end of cooking time (or ready to serve), and cook until the orzo is tender.

 Orzo is the Italian word for barley.
 However, it's not made from barley at all, but rather orzo is made from semolina, a course-ground flour made from durum wheat.
 And while it originally came from Italy, this tiny pasta (reminiscent of slivered almonds or rice) is commonly found in Greek and other Mediterranean dishes.
 Lucky for you, orzo cooks up in about half the time of rice, making it a speedy standby to have on hand to add heartiness to meals.
 In some markets (especially Italian or Mediterranean shops), you might see orzo sold as rosamarina.